 All AB undergraduates and special non-degree seeking students.

-Students may not use GenAI tools for coursework unless expressly permitted.
+Students may not use GenAI tools for submitted coursework unless expressly permitted.

 Courses are designed by their instructors to interact with knowledge broadly and in depth as a liberal-arts curriculum expects.